Arunima-Paul/Performance-Analysis_Telecom/README.md

 (v)	Other Metrics: Plan revenue: 1.95K. % Change in active users: -8.28%.
 Unsubscribed growth is a concern.

-Overall scenario -AtliQo is monetizing it's existing customers better (higher ARPU), but the bigger problem is user loss and churn.
+Overall scenario - AtliQo is monetizing it's existing customers better (as higher ARPU), but the bigger problem is user loss and churn.
 Without fixing churn, revenue sustainability is at risk.

 4. Trends analysis - In this dashboard time-period based trend analysis in KPIs are shown, alongwith comparison in sequential time periods (1-4) before and after 5G.